Huawei E5

 The E5 is a mobile Wi-Fi device produced by Huawei Technologies, and is part of the company's mobile Wi-Fi series that includes the E5830s, E585, E583c and E586.
 The E5 series connect to other devices using a wireless interface.
 The devices are pocket size and allow users to access the Internet through any Wi-Fi device, mobile phone, game console, digital camera, notebook and personal digital assistant (PDA).

 Products

 E5

 Huawei launched the E5 at the Mobile World Congress in Barcelona in February 2009.
 It was originally named the E583X and is also known as the E5830/E5852.
 The E5 offers high-speed wireless connectivity, providing users with group internet access, individual Wi-Fi hotspots and connection to devices such as notebooks, digital cameras and games consoles.
 It also allows users to play games online and transfer pictures.

-The E5 is 95mm × 48mm × 13mm, 90g in weight and is equipped with a microSD card with storage capacity of up to 32GB.
+The E5 is 95mm × 48mm × 13mm, 90g in weight and is equipped with a microSD card with storage capacity of up to 32 GB.
 It can support networks such as GSM, EDGE, GPRS, UMTS and HSPA and comes with five LED indicators.
-The E5 has download speeds of 7.2 Mbit/s and uplink speeds of 5.76Mbit/s.
+The E5 has download speeds of 7.2 Mbit/s and uplink speeds of 5.76 Mbit/s.